bitsofinfo/swarm-traefik-state-analyzer/README.md

 ## healthchecker.py

 This script consumes the output from `healthchecksdb.py` uses it to actually execute all the defined health check requests (in parallel) defined in the `healthchecksdb.py` JSON output file.
-The results are written into another JSON file containing the detailed results and metrics of all health checks completed.
+The results are written into a JSON file containing the detailed results and metrics of all health checks completed.
+Note depending on the number of checks the prior scripts pre-computed, this could result in a very large result file.

-This file can be used to parse and feed into an alerting system or use however you see fit.
+This file can be used to parse and feed into an alerting system or use however you see fit for your analysis needs.

 As a start a simple `healthcheckerreport.py` script is in this project which will give a summary report from the `healthchecksdb.py` output JSON file.